bobwya/bobwya/README.md

-	sys-apps/uksmstat : Simple tool to monitor and control UKSM. sys-auth/pam_kwallet : PAM integration to automatically unlock kwallet when logging into a KDE4 Desktop Session. sys-auth/polkit-explorer : Polkit Explorer reads in a Polkit .policy file, parses its XML contents, and presents the information it contains, on a more human-readable GUI window. www-client/firefox-kde-opensuse : Firefox web browser, with OpenSUSE Patchset, for better KDE Desktop integration.
+	sys-apps/uksmstat : Simple tool to monitor and control UKSM. sys-auth/pam_kwallet : PAM integration to automatically unlock kwallet when logging into a KDE4 Desktop Session. sys-auth/polkit-explorer : Polkit Explorer reads in a Polkit .policy file, parses its XML contents, and presents the information it contains, on a more human-readable GUI window. x11-apps/starfield : Reminiscence to the screensaver that shipped until WinXP...
+When MS Windows was still the dominant computing platform. www-client/firefox-kde-opensuse : Firefox web browser, with OpenSUSE Patchset, for better KDE Desktop integration.

 Custom GL lib switcher implementation (these packages are masked and are NOT extensively tested) - loosely based off the Arch-Linux GL lib switcher.